Open-Tech-Foundation/vue-input-mask/apps/website/index.md

     details: You can define your own regular expression to validate the input.
   - title: Custom Tokens
     details: Extend default tokens with your own tokens, including validation & transformation.
+  - title: Raw Value
+    details: You can get raw/unmasked values from the callback function.
 ---